 The Schedule of Investment Returns includes a money-weighted return performance calculation which is net of investment expenses.
-These schedules, as well as Notes to the Required Supplementary Information, appear on page 59.
+These schedules, as well as Notes to the Required Supplementary Information, appear on pages 65 and 66.

-The Schedule of Funding Progress for funding purposes is presented in the Actuarial section on page 79.
+The Schedule of Funding Progress for funding purposes is presented in the Actuarial section on page 87.

 Other Supplementary Information includes the Schedule of Administrative Expenses, Schedule of Investment Expenses, and Schedule of Payments to Consultants.
-It appears on page 61.
+It appears on pages 67 through 69.